 In June 2020 discussions were held regarding the need for an odour management plan to be included in the EPA licence, as well as keeping vehicular traffic areas clean of 'spill', managing stockpile heights and having an appropriate complaint reporting and management system.

 In May 2020 the EPA commenced odour monitoring in Kanmantoo and the surrounding area.
 In early December 2020 the EPA implemented a regular odour profiling program for Kanmantoo and Callington.
-This monitoring is now being conducted in collaboration with the Mount Barker District Council.

 To date odour monitoring has been conducted 14 times in Kanmantoo, Callington and surrounding areas.
 Odour levels have not exceed requirements of the EP Act and associated policies.
 Monitoring is continuing due to community concerns.

 Since Neutrog recommenced composting operations in 2018 the EPA has received very few complaints about dust from the facility.
 Inspections and monitoring undertaken by the EPA since February 2020 have not found dust from the site to be causing an environmental nuisance and Neutrog is not breaching its licensing conditions.

 EPA air quality scientists believe it is highly unlikely that dust particles typically associated with composting will travel far from the site.